jaimetur/PhotoMigrator/help/4-google-takeout.md

 - The Takeout Processing can be configured with different settings, depending on the arguments used during the call to the Tool.

-- The whole process will do the following posible Steps (depending on which flag-arguments are enabled):
+- The whole process will do the following posible Steps (depending on which flag/arguments are enabled):

 ### Steps during Takeout Processing: